 For most purposes your images should be between 600px to 1200px wide.
 Really large photos could be between 1400px to 1900px wide.
 Very few screens are bigger than 1920px wide, (although new 4K & 8K screens can be much wider.
 We don’t recommend making your images that large because it will slow down your website load-speed).

 Photo Editing & Optimizing Tools

 In order to optimize your images, you’ll need a photo editor.

-There are lot of options for edit photos.
+There are a lot of options for editing photos.
 Professional designers tend to use programs like Adobe Photoshop to resize and optimize images, but for the average user, there are simpler and less expensive options.
 Here are some resources…

 Online Photo Editors